 Erik is blessed to call Kendal his wife and fills his hours away from work playing with their three kids.
 Living in Colorado is wonderful if you love the outdoors, which he does.
 He’s always ready (unless the Jayhawks are playing basketball) for some cycling, hiking, camping, skiing, etc. Perhaps the one thing that would pull him away from representation is a cycling career, but – at this point – the odds aren’t good.
 In the meantime, he rides the rural roads to the east and the mountain passes to the west.
 And he loves to read.
 He’s never without a stack in his “to-read” pile… his literary eyes are bigger than his stomach.

 Austin started his publishing career working part time at Moody Publishers while he was a student.
-He has always been a passionate reader but his time with Wolgemuth & Associates has further enhanced his love of words and the entire publishing process.
-Austin works closely with Robert to serve clients, review proposals, and move the publishing process along.
+He has always been a passionate reader and his time with Wolgemuth & Associates has further enhanced his love of words and the entire publishing process.
+Austin is passionate about serving his clients throughout each stage of the publishing process.
+Helping to steward an author’s idea from concept to bound book is an incredible privilege.

 Growing up in the suburbs of Detroit, Austin and Kendall met when he was in the fifth grade.
-Austin is a pastor’s kid, rides a motorcycle to work, and is an avid backpacker.
-Austin and Kendall live with their chocolate lab, Otis, in Orlando, Florida.
+Austin is a pastor’s kid, enjoys the outdoors, and is an avid backpacker.
+Austin, Kendall, and their children live with their chocolate lab, in Parker, Colorado.

 We accept submissions from authors who have at least one book commercially published, and/or are referred to Wolgemuth & Associates by one of our clients or a close contact.
 If you meet the above criteria please send a query letter to email@example.com